opendocsg/slw-judgments-backfill/2004_SGCA_42/report.md

 32     It is, however, also important to note what the court there stated in the next sentence:

- While we would not say that for every subsequent case to fall within the scope of the decision in Ocean Front [ ie , RSP Architects Planners & Engineers v Ocean Front Pte Ltd [1996] 1 SLR 113], the facts must be identical or the same, extreme caution must be exercised in extending the Donoghue principle, or the decision in Ocean Front , to new situations, particularly to a scenario which is essentially contractual.
+ While we would not say that for every subsequent case to fall within the scope of the decision in Ocean Front [ ie , RSP Architects Planners & Engineers v Ocean Front Pte Ltd <span class="citation">[1996] 1 SLR 113</span>], the facts must be identical or the same, extreme caution must be exercised in extending the Donoghue principle, or the decision in Ocean Front , to new situations, particularly to a scenario which is essentially contractual.

 33     The remarks quoted above of this court were made in relation to its decision in the _Ocean Front_.
 In _Ocean Front_ , this court broke new ground when it held that the developer of a condominium was liable in tort for non-personal injury losses suffered by the management corporation of the development.
 In coming to that conclusion, the court took into account, _inter alia_ , the scheme of things laid down in the Land Titles (Strata) Act (Cap 158, 1988 Rev Ed) and the role of the management corporation in a condominium development.
 It was in that statutory context that the court found that the developer owed a duty of care to the management corporation even though there was no actual privity of contract between the two.